Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction

 \statement With the rapid expansion of artificial intelligence (AI) in atmospheric science, the need for high quality, properly prepared data for input into AI/ML models is important.
 In this article, we offer several recommended steps to properly preprocess input data for AI models used for climate predictions (i.e., timescale of a few weeks to many years).
-Among other topics, we discuss ways to remove the mean from the data. how to handle large trends, and what to do with extreme values.
+Among other topics, we discuss appropriate ways to calculate departures (or anomalies) from data that vary in time and space, how to handle large trends, and what to do with extreme values.
 We then conduct two case studies to illustrate how using different techniques for preprocessing can produce different predictions from the same model.
 Ultimately, following these recommendations will help make such studies more transparent, reproducible, and trustworthy. \capsule Key recommendations for data preprocessing and problem design in artificial intelligence applications for climate prediction are detailed.
 Following these recommendations will help make such studies more transparent, reproducible, and trustworthy.